msainsburydale/NeuralEstimators.jl/docs/src/API/architectures.md

 ## Architectures

 Although the user is free to construct their neural estimator however they see fit, `NeuralEstimators` provides several useful architectures described below.

 ```@docs
 DeepSet

 DeepSetExpert

-GraphPropagatePool
+GNN

+PropagateReadout
 ```